kajamia/ASC-bla/docs/index.rst

-For matrices you can choose between row-major (`RowMajor`) or column-major (`ColMajor`) storage, default is row-major, with all entries of type double.
+For matrices you can choose between row-major (`RowMajor`) or column-major (`ColMajor`) storage, default is row-major, with entries of type double.

 ..  code-block:: cpp